From Petals to Plains: Iran's Most Flower-Rich Areas

 Aligudarz is unique for its natural growth of inverted tulips, which are rare and known for blooming downwards.
 These tulips are typically in bloom in early spring, offering a unique spectacle that draws nature enthusiasts and photographers.

 The best time to visit Laizangan for the Rose Damascena harvest is from late May to early June.
-During this period, the fields are awash with the fragrant blooms, and visitors can also observe the traditional process of rose water distillation.
+During this period, the fields are awash with fragrant blooms, and visitors can also observe the traditional process of rose water distillation.

 Yes, several regions host flower festivals, especially during the peak blooming seasons.
-For example, the Rose Water Festival in Kashan and Mahallat during the rose harvesting season is a popular event where visitors can experience local traditions and enjoy the fresh rose products.
+For example, the Rose Water Festival in Kashan and Mahallat during the rose harvesting season is a popular event where visitors can experience local traditions and enjoy fresh rose products.

 Bring comfortable walking shoes for exploring the fields, a hat and sunscreen for protection against the sun, a camera to capture the stunning scenery, and perhaps allergy medication if you are sensitive to pollen.